1992 Houston Astros season: MLB All-Star Game

 Closer Doug Jones and second baseman Craig Biggio were selected to the MLB All-Star Game, which was hosted at Jack Murphy Stadium.
 It was the third career selection for Jones, and second for Biggio, who was also selected to the previous year's All-Star Game as a catcher.
 Biggio became the first player ever to make the All-Star team at both positions.

-August—October
+Rest of July

+During the bottom of the 12th inning on July 21, Juan Guerrero swatted a Roger Mason offering for a walk-off home run to stun the Pirates, 4–3.
+This remained the lone home run of Guerrero's major league career.
+Prior to Guerrero's heroics, the Astros rallied for three runs during the bottom of the ninth, capped by a double to left by Pete Incaviglia and two sacrifice flies.
+Doug Jones (7–6) earned the victory by closing out the final two frames.

+August

+The Republican National Convention was held at the Astrodome from August 17–20; however, a total of three weeks was required or preparation.
+As a result, the Astros played 26 games in a span of 28 days on the road.

+Andújar Cedeño's cycle

 In their first game back at The Astrodome on August 25 following the 28-day road trip, shortstop Andújar Cedeño hit for the cycle, the fourth in club history.
 With the Astros hosting the St. Louis Cardinals, Cedeño's first hit was a triple, he homered in the seventh inning, doubled in the 11th inning and got the single off Les Smith in the 13th inning.
 It was the first cycle for an Astros player since Bob Watson accomplished the feat on June 24, 1977.
 The final cycle hit at the Astrodome, the next Astros cycle after Cedeño was by teammate Jeff Bagwell on July 18, 2001 at Enron Field.
 (Note: The Astros relocated from the Astrodome following the 1999 season to Enron Field.)